-House Bill 1900 (86th Legislature) requires that TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member insurers of the Association.
+The Association is prohibited by statute from paying policyholder excess losses from a catastrophe year with premium and other revenue in subsequent years.
+Texas Insurance Code also requires that TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member insurers of the Association.

-2020 Hurricane Season Funding
+2021 Hurricane Season Funding

-TWIA's 2020 reinsurance program, effective June 1, 2020 to May 31, 2021, provides access to \$4.2 billion in total funding, an amount in excess of the statutory minimum funding.
-The funding program includes \$1.1 billion of traditional reinsurance and \$1 billion in catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
+TWIA's 2021 reinsurance program, effective June 1, 2021 to May 31, 2022, provides access to \$4.03 billion in total funding, an amount in excess of the statutory minimum funding.
+The funding program includes \$830 million of traditional reinsurance and \$1.1 billion in catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
 The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events in a single season would be covered under the same reinsurance program.

-The following chart depicts TWIA's funding for the 2020 hurricane season:
+The following chart depicts TWIA's funding for the 2021 hurricane season: